junxit/us-congress-bills-111/metadata.md

 - 2009-04-23 — Introduced in House
 - 2009-04-23 — Referred to the House Committee on Oversight and Government Reform.
 - 2009-04-23 — Sponsor introductory remarks on measure.
 (CR E959)
+- 2009-09-10 — Committee Consideration and Mark-up Session Held.
+- 2009-09-10 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-09-29 — Placed on the Union Calendar, Calendar No. 156.
+- 2009-09-29 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+111-275.
+- 2009-09-29 — Reported (Amended) by the Committee on Oversight and Government.
+H. Rept.
+111-275.